by Aleksander Palikot

 When the minibus drove away with the first batch of people, a tall soldier told four men who remained to hide under a tree — there was a drone flying overhead.
 As the buzzing got louder and louder, the soldier, Andriy, said it was unclear whether it was Ukrainian or Russian.

-But the men under the tree looked only mildly scared — their escape from the Russian occupation zone was coming to an end.
+But the men under the tree looked only mildly scared — their escape from the Russian occupation zone with its Russian soldiers was coming to an end.

 According to Volodymyr, a middle-aged man who did not want his surname published for security reasons, there had been about 20 explosions in Kachkarivka over the past 24 hours.
 Five days earlier, he said, his neighbor was torn apart by a shell after he went to do some work in a field.